 Exclusion Descriptions 5 .
-Experimental, Unproven o or Inv vestigational Services 1.
+Experimental, Unproven or Investigational Services 1.
+Any products or services, including, but not limited to, drugs, devices, treatments, procedures, and diagnostic tests that are Experimental, Unproven, or Investigational.
 6 .
 Foot Care 1.
 Foot orthotics, except for the treatment of systemic circulatory diseases or severe diabetic foot disease.
 2. Routine foot care.
 Examples include nail trimming, cutting or debriding and the cutting or removal of corns and calluses.
 This exclusion does not apply to preventive foot care for Members with diabetes or systemic circulatory diseases.
 7. Maternity Services 1.
 Routine pre-natal and post-partum care when you are traveling outside the Service Area.
 2. Planned home births.
 3. Services provided by a doula.
-8 .
-Mental Health Care 1.
+8. Mental Health Care 1.
 Educational services or testing, except services covered under the benefit for Early Intervention Services.
 No benefits are provided: (1) for educational services intended to enhance educational achievement or (2) to resolve problems of school performance.
 2. Sensory integrative praxis tests.
 3. Mental health care that is (1) provided to Members who are confined or committed to a jail, house of correction, prison, or custodial facility of the Department of Youth Services; or (2) provided by the Department of Mental Health.
-4. Services or supplies for the diagnosis or treatment of mental health and substance use disorders that, in the reasonable judgment of the Plan, are any of the following: • Not consistent with prevailing national standards of clinical practice for the treatment of such conditions.
+4. Services or supplies for the diagnosis or treatment of mental health and substance use disorders that, in the reasonable judgment of the Plan, are any of the following: Not consistent with prevailing national standards of clinical practice for the treatment of such conditions.
 Not consistent with prevailing professional research demonstrating that the services or supplies will have a measurable and beneficial health outcome.
 Typically do not result in outcomes demonstrably better than other available treatment alternatives that are less intensive or more cost effective.
 9 .
 Physical Appearance 1.
 Cosmetic Services, including drugs, devices, treatments and procedures, except for (1) Cosmetic Services that are incidental to the correction of a Physical Functional Impairment, (2) reconstructive surgery to repair or restore appearance damaged by an Accidental Injury and (3) post-mastectomy care, and (4) gender affirming procedures and related services.
 2. Electrolysis or laser hair removal, except for what is Medically Necessary as part of gender affirming services.
 3. Hair removal or restoration, including, but not limited to transplantation or drug therapy.